 See below for additional resources.

 Regardless of political affiliation, all public safety leaders should commit to supporting the democratic processes and institutions that support a free and fair election.
-With only weeks until the election, it is imperative that public safety officials make plans now to support the election and respond in the case of challenges to the fair election process.
-With that preparation in mind, the Crime and Justice Institute created a framework to assist law enforcement and public safety agencies in planning for the election and post-election periods.
+It is imperative that public safety officials make plans in advance to support elections and respond in the case of challenges to the fair election process.
+With that preparation in mind, CJI created a framework to assist law enforcement and public safety agencies in planning for election and post-election periods (see below for more about the 2020 election).
 Experienced leaders in government, law enforcement, and public policy thoroughly reviewed and contributed to the material.

 CJI also contributed to the below resources with the Voter Protection Program, Georgetown Law’s Institute for Constitutional Advocacy and Protection, and 21CP Solutions.